bamos/bamos.github.io/_posts/2013-04-07-scala-sorting.md

 + To run tests: `sbt test`

 #### Testing with ScalaTest
-As with all proper test-driven development,
-I'll start by showing the tests.

 The tests use ScalaTest's `AssertionsForJunit` class and rely on asserting a simple list is sorted.
 There is also a simple test case for the heap used